suent/Carpenter.AzurePipelines/docs/configuration.md

  This value is set by the `defaultPoolType` parameter.
 The default value is **Hosted**.

-### Carpenter.Pool.Default.VMImage
+### Carpenter.Pool.Default.VMImage (defaultPoolVMImage)

 The VM Image to use when using Hosted pool type.
 This value is set by the `defaultPoolVMImage` parameter.
 The default value is **ubuntu-latest**.

 ## Build Versioning